Lomond Banks - Station Square 2022

 Lomond Banks also includes the retention of the Grade A Listed Woodbank House, which is on the ‘Buildings at Risk’ register.
 The conservation and redevelopment of these listed structures within the site will be subject to future applications for Detailed Planning Permission and Listed Building Consent (LBC).

-With the outline planning submission having been registered by the Loch Lomond and Trossachs National Park Authority, we will now seek Planning Permission in Principle, at this stage.
+We are currently in the final stages of the planning campaign to seek Planning Permission in Principle (PPiP).
 If approved, the team would progress to work on plans for Detailed Planning Permission.
-At this point, the indicative details outlined below would be confirmed.
+At this point, the indicative details outlined above would be confirmed.

 The revised plans for West Riverside and Woodbank House offer an opportunity for a unique leisure-based development that truly respects and complements the surrounding area.
 It is also in-line with the long-standing vision for the site that has been held by the local authority for more than 30 years, which has been articulated in the Local Development Plan and in the Balloch Charrette.

 The vision – along with our conservation credentials – will bring new life to the site, honouring its industrial past, improving biodiversity and protecting the natural woodland setting.
-These qualities are essential to the overall character of the development and the local area and central to the developer’s vision.
+These qualities are essential to the overall character of the development and the local area and central to our vision.

 The application will be determined by National Park Authority in due course.